analogdevicesinc/doctools/docs/packaging.rst

 the runner_token on demand.
 Using the github_token is the recommended approach because during clean-up the original runner_token may have expired already.
-However, please understand the security implications and  ensure the token secrecy.

 .. shell::

    # e.g. MyVerYSecRetToken
    $printf GITHUB_TOKEN | podman secret create adi_doctools_github_token -

+Alternatively, you can also mount the ``runner_token`` into ``/run/secrets/runner_token`` and have it read when necessary.
+However, please note, just like the GitHub Actions generated ``GITHUB_TOKEN``, the path ``/run/secrets/runner_token`` can be read by workflows, while the previous option is removed from the environment prior executing the GitHub Actions runtime.

+The order of precedence for authentication token is:

+#. ``github_token``: environment variable.
+#. ``runner_token``: plain text at */run/secrets/runner_token*.
+#. ``runner_token``: environment variable.

+Please understand the security implications and ensure the token secrecy, by for example, require manual approval for running workflows PRs from third party sources and don't relax ``runner`` user permissions.

 The required GitHub Fine-Grained token permission should be set as follows: